 As a chemical dependence counselor, you should seek out and join at least one professional association.
-Having connections with other chemical dependency counselors enables you to network; you’ll also develop friendships with other counselors.
+Having connections with other licensed chemical dependency counselors enables you to network; you’ll also develop friendships with other counselors.

-In Ohio, substance abuse counselors are known as chemical dependency counselors.
-Depending on your education and experience level, you may be an assistant, a licensed counselor (at two levels), a licensed independent chemical dependency counselor or a clinical supervisor.
+In Ohio, substance abuse counselors are known as licensed chemical dependency counselors.
+Depending on your education and experience level, you may be an assistant, a licensed counselor (at two levels), a licensed independent licensed chemical dependency counselor or a clinical supervisor.
 Your level of education affects at which level you’ll begin working.

 For the two chemical dependency counselor assistant levels, a high school diploma or GED will suffice for your educational requirements.
 You will have to complete several dozen hours of continuing education courses for your license.
 As you read through the state of Ohio licensing website, you’ll notice that you have to be of a minimum age—18 years of age, for the two CDCA levels.
 As you work to reach the second CDCA phase level, you’ll learn that you should have held Phase 1 for a minimum of 10 months.
 Along with this requirement, you’re going to have to be careful about how many CE hours you obtain once you are granted CDCA Phase 1 status.
 The state structures this so closely, because the licensing board needs to ensure that Level 1 and Level II CDCAs are professionally ready to move to the next level.

 Licensed Chemical Dependency Counselor (LCDC I and II)